-- The school must meet the definition of a private school as found in the statutes of Wisconsin and the policies passed by the Wisconsin Catholic Conference. - The school must recognize the authority of the Archbishop and create a Catechetical program which must follow the guidelines as stated in the current editions of The General Directory for Catechesis, The National Catechetical Directory, in the Grade Specific Religious Education Curriculum of the Archdiocese of Milwaukee and the Sacramental Guidelines of the Archdiocese of Milwaukee. - The school must be accredited by a recognized accrediting agency or have received candidacy level from a recognized accrediting agency.
+- The school must meet the definition of a private school as found in the statutes of Wisconsin and the policies passed by the Wisconsin Catholic Conference. - The school must recognize the authority of the Archbishop and create a Catechetical program which must follow the guidelines as stated in the current editions of The General Directory for Catechesis, The National Catechetical Directory, in the Grade Specific Religious Education Curriculum of the Archdiocese of Milwaukee and the Sacramental Guidelines of the Archdiocese of Milwaukee. - The school must follow the Grade Specific Curriculum of the Archdiocese of Milwaukee. - The school must be accredited by a recognized accrediting agency or have received candidacy level from a recognized accrediting agency.